-- Principles and practice frameworks of each of the 5 pillars: collective impact, community engagement, collaborative leadership, community innovation, evaluating impact
+- Understanding of the principles and practice frameworks of the 5 pillars: collective impact, community engagement, collaborative leadership, community innovation, evaluating impact

-- Review of literature and research on each topic
+- Review literature and research on each topic

-- Leadership, change maker skills and knowledge to be able to progress this work more confidently
+- Development of leadership and change maker skills and knowledge to progress this work more confidently

-- Practical strategies needed to support the design and delivery of community change projects
+- Explore the practical strategies needed to support the design and delivery of community change projects

-- Problems and pitfalls associated with each element and how to address them.
+- Understanding of problems and pitfalls associated with each element and how to address them.

 What you will learn: